Hosni Mubarak

-Mubarak stepped down during the Egyptian Revolution of 2011 after 18 days of demonstrations.
-On 11 February 2011, then Vice President Omar Suleiman announced that both Mubarak and Suleiman had resigned and transferred authority to the Supreme Council of the Armed Forces.

-On 13 April 2011, a prosecutor ordered Mubarak and his two sons Alaa and Gamal to be detained for 15 days of questioning about allegations of corruption and abuse of power.
-Mubarak was then ordered to stand trial on charges of negligence for failing to halt the killing of peaceful protesters during the revolution.
+Mubarak stepped down during the 2011 Egyptian revolution after 18 days of demonstrations, transferring power to the Supreme Council of the Armed Forces.
+He was later ordered to stand trial on charges of killing peaceful protesters during the revolution.
 These trials began on 3 August 2011, making him the first Arab leader to be tried in his own country in an ordinary court of law.
 On 2 June 2012, an Egyptian court sentenced Mubarak to life imprisonment.
 After sentencing, he was reported to have suffered a series of health crises.
 On 13 January 2013, Egypt's Court of Cassation (the nation's high court of appeal) overturned Mubarak's sentence and ordered a retrial.
 On retrial, Mubarak and his sons were convicted on 9 May 2015 of corruption and given prison sentences.
 Mubarak was detained in a military hospital while his sons were freed on 12 October 2015 by a Cairo court.
 Mubarak was acquitted on 2 March 2017 by the Court of Cassation and was released on 24 March 2017.

 Mubarak died in 2020, aged 91.
-He was honoured with a state funeral and buried at a family plot outside Cairo.
+He was honoured with a military funeral and buried at a family plot outside Cairo.
+Mubarak's presidency lasted almost thirty years, making him Egypt's longest-serving ruler since Muhammad Ali Pasha, who ruled the country for 43 years from 1805 to 1848.